digitalme-my/NXLAuth-iOS/README.md

 NXLAuth gives you the raw token information, if you need it.
-However we recommend that users of the `OIDAuthState` convenience wrapper use the provided `performActionWithFreshTokens:` method to perform their API calls to avoid needing to worry about token freshness.
+However we recommend that users of the `OIDAuthState` convenience wrapper use the provided `getFreshToken:` method to perform their API calls to avoid needing to worry about token freshness.

 ```objc